MathGravel/TestApiDataSort/README.md

     $ pyinstrument -m pytest
     ```

 Individual profiling calls for inner functions were chosen to be left out of the codebase at this stage of the project lifecycle, in order to keep the structure easy to read.
-An example of function profiling can be found as an extras in main.py by swapping the PROFILER global variable to True, which start a profiler at the level of each route.
+An example of function profiling can be found as an extras in main.py by swapping the PROFILER global variable to True in **config.yaml**, which start a profiler at the level of each route.

 # Project complexity